-Science activities teach children important life skills such as reasoning and problem solving, creative thinking and critical thinking.
-These are skills that will be important to them in all walks of life and will enable them to be more successful in a variety of areas.
-Many of us may have learned to be hesitant about exploring science and as a result are uncertain of our own skills; however, it can be a lot of fun for parents and caregivers to break that cycle and explore science with their children.
+Science exploration activities teach children important skills such as problem-solving, creative thinking and critical thinking.
+These cognitive skills will be important to them in all walks of life and will enable them to be more successful in a variety of areas.